top of page

 Library

-In 2020, Briceño resumes the movement while deciding to relaunch her services as an entrepreneur, continuing with the support of Alistair, Gerardo and new participants from several countries who decide to join and contribute to create a collaborative work network, coaching and training that to reach successful results in social impact and development projects.
+In 2020, Briceño resumes the movement while deciding to relaunch her services as an entrepreneur, continuing with the support of Alistair, Gerardo and new participants from various countries who decide to join and contribute to creating a network of collaborative work, coaching and training that support successful results in social impact and development projects.

 The team:

-MBA.
-Rocío Briceño consultant for international organizations in Washington DC, USA.
-Harvard Kennedy School student and technical reviewer of the 2018-2020 Inter-American Development Bank agile guide, one of PMI's global standards reviewers and activist in various communities worldwide.
+PhD.
+Cand.
+Rocío Briceño consultant for international organizations in Washington DC, USA. graduated from Harvard Kennedy School and technical reviewer of the agile guide of the Inter-American Development Bank IDB 2018 - 2020, one of PMI's global standards reviewers and activist in various communities worldwide.

 PhD.
-Alistair Cockburn, voted among the "150 IT Heroes of All Time", was a co-author of the Agile Manifesto.
+Alistair Cockburn, Voted among the "150 IT Heroes of All Time," he co-authored the Agile Manifesto.

 He co-created the Agile Project Leadership Network, the International Consortium for Agile, and most recently the Heart of Agile concept.